ntoda03/cycleassembler/README.md

-    --clip_r2_end   [int]           Remove int bases from the end of reverse paired end read 2 (default: 0) --skip_trimming [bool]          Skip the adapter trimming step (default: false) --skip_dedupe [bool]            Skip the read deduplication step  (default: false) --output_trimmed [bool]         Ouput the trimmed and processed reads to the results directory
+    --clip_r2_end   [int]           Remove int bases from the end of reverse paired end read 2 (default: 0) --skip_trimming [bool]          Skip the adapter trimming step (default: false) --skip_dedupe [bool]            Skip the read deduplication step  (default: false) --output_trimmed [bool]         Ouput the trimmed reads to the results directory

 Assembly seed sequences
     --seeds [file]                  Seed contigs from a previous assembly of this data to use to identify initial reads to use instead of doing an initial assembly.
+This is only necessary if no suitable reference is available.
 Exon extraction
     --exons [file]                  Fasta file containing exon sequences.
 The exons will be mapped to the assembled contigs and the corresponding sequences will be